rust-lang/rfcs/text/3537-msrv-resolver.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

-We expect these changes to be independent enough and beneficial on there own that they can be stabilized as each is completed.
+We expect these changes to be independent enough and beneficial on their own that they can be stabilized as each is completed.

 ## Cargo Resolver